MicrosoftDocs/Viva/Viva/glint/setup/360-subject-experience.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 8/19/2024
+ms.date: 8/21/2024
 ---

-# Viva Glint 360 feedback program - subject experience
+# Viva Glint 360 feedback program - Subject experience

 > [!NOTE]
 > This feature is available beginning on 8/24/2024.

+**[Share this PDF version of the  Viva Glint 360 Subject Guide](https://go.microsoft.com/fwlink/?linkid=2282087) with Subjects of 360 programs.**

 A Microsoft Viva Glint 360 feedback program provides insights into your strengths and opportunities.
 A 360 program shares different viewpoints about the way you work from the people you work with.
 It’s a foundational step toward professional growth and meaningful change.
 A 360 isn't a performance evaluation but is truly focused on your development.

-Your direct manager assigns you to become a 360 program subject.
-As a 360 subject you complete a self-assessment and request feedback from various others such as your manager, direct reports (if you’re a people manager) and other collaborators.
+Direct managers assign 360 program subjects.
+As a 360 subject, a self-assessment is completed and feedback is requested from various others, such as managers, direct reports (if you’re a people manager) and other collaborators.

-Your experience:

-## 3-step 360 subject journey
+## 3-step 360 Subject journey

+>[!NOTE]
+>This process below is written for a 360 Subject so it is shareable.
+Best practice is to use the PDF guide linked above.

 After accessing your 360 program, begin your three-step journey.